FierceEagle/fierceeagle.github.io/index.md

 ## What the Data says

 The original Tesco data set was created based on purchase histories of Tesco Loyality Card holders, that were then aggreagted based on Place of Residency of the card holder to different census areas in the Greater London area.
 The data set, while enormus with 411 million individual purchased items, does not allow to attribute the purchases to individuals or groups of individuals, i.e families.
 Thus instead the researchers opted for tracking consumption habits in the different areas based on an average area product, an abstraction of nutirent content for each product that is consumed in the area.

+{% include Multilayer_Nutrient_Plot.html %}

 The Cesus data we process is provided by the [London Data Stores](https://data.london.gov.uk/) and covers the Data from the most recent Census, 2011, which might seem far off, however is close to the collection year of the Tesco Data in 2015.